 A borrower showing early delinquency signals degrade both note value and your tax position.
 Selling a subperforming note before it goes formally non-performing captures more value and creates a cleaner loss deduction if sold below basis.

-• ATTOM Q4 2024 data shows a national foreclosure average of 762 days—that’s 762 days of uncertain income and compounding legal cost before resolution
+- ATTOM Q4 2024 data shows a national foreclosure average of 762 days—762 days of uncertain income and compounding legal cost before resolution

 7. You Want to Eliminate Ongoing Ordinary Income From Your Tax Return

-Some note holders simply want to stop generating ordinary income from interest—especially if they’re in a high bracket and have other income sources.
+Some note holders want to stop generating ordinary income from interest—especially when they’re in a high bracket with other income sources.
 A note sale permanently removes that recurring tax obligation.

 Verdict: Works best for holders with long-remaining note terms and high marginal ordinary income rates.